codevictory/homesite/content/posts/xunit/xunit-with-vs-code.md

 ---
-title: 'On xUnit, .NET Core and VS Code'
+title: 'Basics of xUnit with .NET Core and VS Code'
 date: 2020-05-06T19:48:30+03:00
 author: 'codevicory'
 description: 'How to get started with xUnit, .NET Core and VS Code.'
-draft: true
+draft: false
 ---

 ## VS Code Extension